douglasb99/docs/docs/ledger/ledger-api-javascript/react-demo/tutorial.md

 ### Code Explanation

-- Require the LedgerApi class
+- Import the LedgerApi class
 ```
-const LedgerApi = require('fetchai').LedgerApi
+import {LedgerApi} from "fetchai-ledger-api";
 ```
-- Create a new Ledger Object with the host (URI) and port of an available server
+- Create a new Ledger Object with the host and port of an available server.
+- One can also run the [Fetch Ledger](https://docs.fetch.ai/) locally during development and use the value "localhost" along with the port it is running on.
 ```
  const api = new LedgerApi(host, port)
 ```
 - To Query the balance (returning an integer value equal to the quantity of Nano Fet held at the account) call the balance method with the public Address
 ```
+      let balance = null;
         try {
-           const balance = await api.tokens.balance(data.address)
+            balance = await this.api.tokens.balance(this.state.public_key_display)
         } catch (e) {
-           // handle errors
+            // error handling logic in-case key is invalid, or network request fails.
+            this.setState({error_message: e.message});
         }
 ```